Shostack + Friends Blog

 My sketch of a Windows threat model.
 This level of information expresses what the product is or does.
 (The link has a second example and a Miro board you can copy and build on.)

-A model showing various windows components
+A model showing various windows components and boundaries

 As an aside, Shostack + Associates has not taken the Pledge, and perhaps with a blog post like this, I should explain.
 Simply, the pledge is for software makers, and we don’t make (much) software.
 99% of our delivery is on the platforms of much larger producers.
 We’ve never shipped a patch, have no vulns to disclose or get CVEs for, and any evidence of intrusion is at the control of Zoom, Slack and others, not us.